After a banner year in 2018, the freight economy regressed towards the mean in 2019, but more downside risks lie ahead in 2020.

 “I think there will be a capacity readjustment after the holiday period,” he says.

 Overall, freight rates backtracked in 2019.
 Rates in the spot market returned to 2017 levels.
 Contract rates have also been hit by downward pressure.
-Going forward, Croke remains “fairly optimistic” that freight volumes and rates will hold steady for the remainder of 2019 but sees warning signs ahead.
+Going forward, Croke remains “fairly optimistic” that freight volumes and rates will hold steady, but sees warning signs ahead.

-“I am pretty bearish for the first quarter and the first half of next year,” he says.
+“I am pretty bearish for the first quarter and the first half of 2020,” he says.

 Chinese Trade War